-∓ NUR 137 KSPN Medical-Surgical Nursing II
+Ŧ NUR 137 KSPN Medical-Surgical Nursing II

 Prerequisite(s): NUR 102, NUR 111, NUR 117, and NUR 118 with a "C" or better, and concurrent enrollment in NUR 138.
 This course focuses on the effect of disorders of selected systems throughout the lifespan using the nursing process in meeting basic needs.
 Prevention, rehabilitation and continuity of care are emphasized.
 The role of the practical nurse is incorporated throughout.

-T NUR 138 KSPN Medical-Surgical Nursing II Clinical

-Prerequisite(s): NUR 102, NUR 111, NUR 117, and NUR 118 with a "C" or better, and concurrent enrollment in NUR137.
-This experience uses simulated and actual care situations of selected systems throughout the lifespan, utilizing acute and long-term care settings.
+3 SCH care settings.
 An emphasis is placed on critical thinking and clinical decision-making skill development.
 Principles of leadership for the practical nurse will be implemented, as well as multi-task management skills for transition as a practical nurse.

+Ŧ NUR 138 KSPN Medical-Surgical Nursing II Clinical

+Prerequisite(s): NUR 102, NUR 111, NUR 117, and NUR 118 with a "C" or better, and concurrent enrollment in NUR137.
+This experience uses simulated and actual care situations of selected systems throughout the lifespan, utilizing acute and long-term

-F NUR 170 KSPN Maternal Child Nursing
+Ŧ NUR 170 KSPN Maternal Child Nursing